TENT: A Declarative Slice Spraying Engine for Performant and Resilient Data Movement in Disaggregated LLM Serving: Introduction

-As a pivotal component of the Mooncake ecosystem, \projectname is open-sourced at \url{https://github.com/kvcache-ai/Mooncake}.
+As a pivotal component of the Mooncake ecosystem, \projectname has been open-sourced at \url{https://github.com/kvcache-ai/Mooncake}.
 It serves as the high-performance transfer substrate for various subsystems, including Mooncake Store, Mooncake EP, and Mooncake PG, which have progressively integrated \projectname to achieve superior data movement efficiency.